 Wok: Most Chinese restaurants use a wok made of carbon steel which also helps to fry the food imparting a smoky aroma.
 A heavy bottom pan or a bare cast iron skillet also works well for home preparations.
 If using bare cast iron cookware, don’t pour vinegar on the pan, instead pour it over the noodles.

 Other sauce: I have not used any kind of sauce here, but you can simply add your favorite sauce like chilli sauce, schezwan sauce or sriracha.
-You can also skip all the sauces and just add a single strand of mace and a star anise along with garlic.
+These days we have been loving mushroom sauce here.
+You can also leave out all the sauces and just add a single strand of mace and a star anise along with garlic.
 These impart a wonderful aroma to the vegetable noodles.